sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries used by both Samba servers and clients
+Short desc    : Libraries used by both Samba servers and clients
 URL          : https://www.samba.org
-Лицензия     : GPLv3+ and LGPLv3+
+License      : GPLv3+ and LGPLv3+
-Описание     : The samba-common-libs package contains internal libraries needed by the
+Descript     : The samba-common-libs package contains internal libraries needed by the
              : SMB/CIFS clients.
 ```